MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

 # Input format for optimization problems

-This document explains how the parameters to optimization problems may be specified for all the different solvers.
+This article explains how the parameters to optimization problems may be specified for all the different solvers.

 All solvers set default values for their parameters but we strongly recommend setting them to values appropriate for your problem.
 Where there is a parameter-free solver available not setting any parameters will call the parameter-free version of that solver, which will complete when there is sufficient convergence on a solution.

 ## Parallel Tempering